On the dimension of exceptional parameters for nonlinear projections, and the discretized Elekes-R\'onyai theorem: Introduction

 \subsection{Thanks}

 The authors would like to thank Pablo Shmerkin for numerous helpful comments and suggestions.
-The authors would like to thank Michael Christ for stimulating discussions, and for alerting them to Blaschke curvature, and its connection to polynomial and analytic special forms.
+The authors would like to thank Michael Christ for stimulating discussions and for alerting them to Blaschke curvature, and its connection to polynomial and analytic special forms \cite{Chr}.
+The authors would like to thank the anonymous referee for his or her suggestions and corrections.